thingsneverchange/svelte-scrollable-arrow/README.md

 | prev                  | `CustomEvent`           | Fires when the `prev arrow` is fired.
 (Can be triggered with a keyboard arrow ←.)
 | nav                  | `CustomEvent`         | Fires when either arrow is fired.
 (Can be triggered with keyboard arrows ←/→.)

-## Event for Item (ScrollviewArrowItem)
+## Event for Item (ScrollableArrowItem)
-The event in `ScrollviewArrowItem` is limited to two events `visible` and `invisible`.
+The event in `ScrollableArrowItem` is limited to two events `visible` and `invisible`.
 It doesn't handle any other event.
 You may consider adding the event to your item container, not this component.

 | Prop                   | Type               | Description                                                    |
 | ---------------------- | ---------  | -------------------------------------------------------------- |